cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 User Profiles
 =============

-A Cask Data Application Platform (CDAP) Example demonstrating column-level conflict detection in Datasets using the example of managing user profiles in a Table.
+A Cask Data Application Platform (CDAP) example demonstrating column-level conflict detection in Datasets using the example of managing user profiles in a Table.

 Overview